Titanic (1943 film): Plot

-On Titanics maiden voyage in April 1912, First Officer Petersen (Hans Nielsen), the sole German crew member on board, begs the arrogant Bruce Ismay to slow the ship while sailing through ice-infested North Atlantic waters, but Ismay refuses and pressures the weak-willed Captain Smith (Otto Wernicke) to keep up the vessel's record-breaking speed.
-Because of Ismay's recklessness, Titanic hits an iceberg and begins to sink.
+First Officer Petersen (Hans Nielsen), the sole German crew member on board, pleads with Ismay to slow the ship while sailing through ice-infested North Atlantic waters.
+Ismay refuses and orders Captain Smith (Otto Wernicke) to keep up the vessel's record-breaking speed.
+An iceberg is sighted, but the search light's filaments break and there are no spare filaments on board.
+Shortly thereafter, Titanic hits the iceberg and begins to sink.

 The passengers in First Class act like cowards, while Petersen, his Russian aristocrat ex-lover Sigrid Olinsky (Sybille Schmitz), and several German passengers in steerage behave bravely and with dignity.

 With Sigrid's assistance, Petersen manages to rescue many passengers before convincing her to board one of the last lifeboats.
 He then arranges a seat for Ismay in order for him to stand trial for causing the disaster.
-As the water ravages through the ship, Petersen finds a young girl, left to die in her cabin by her uncaring capitalist parents.
-Petersen leaps from the sloping deck with the girl in his arms and is pulled aboard Sigrid's lifeboat, where the two are reunited; the occupants then watch in horror as Titanic plunges beneath the waves.
+As the water ravages through the ship, Petersen finds a young girl who was abandoned in her cabin by her parents.
+Petersen jumps into the water with the girl in his arms and is pulled aboard Sigrid's lifeboat, where the two are reunited.
+The occupants then watch in horror as Titanic plunges beneath the waves.

 At the British Inquiry into the disaster, Petersen testifies against Ismay, condemning his actions, but Ismay is cleared of all charges and the blame is placed squarely on the deceased Captain Smith's shoulders.
-An epilogue states (in German): "The deaths of 1,500 people remain unatoned, an eternal condemnation of Britain's endless quest for profit."
+As the courtroom empties, an epilogue states: "The deaths of 1,500 people remain un-atoned, an eternal condemnation of England's endless quest for profit."